-5.2.7.2.2 Onboard Log
+7.2.7.2.2 Onboard Log

 The Onboard Log determines the variables that are being stored on the autopilot SD Card.
-In this case, there are not sending/receiving units so the only thing to configure here is the list of variables that will be saved on the autopilot internal memory for a further download and processing.
-The SD management task is Low, which is an execution level running at 30 Hz.
+In this case, there are not sending/receiving units, so the only thing to configure here is the list of variables that will be saved on the autopilot internal memory for a further download and processing, as well as the writing frequency (30 Hz in the example of the image below).